intrig/ict/README.md

 and links to their respective documentation.

 Everything here is a work in progress.
-Nothing, especially multivector, is a complete implementation yet.
+Nothing, especially multivector, is a complete implementation.
 We tend to only implement the functionality we need.
 Hopefully you will find ways to contribute the things you need also.

 ## ict::bitstring